Why More Millennials Are Choosing To Elope

 And this is all before getting on to the biggest obstacle of all: money.
-Saving for a one-day party (the average British wedding costs £27,000, while the average American wedding costs $35,329) that's two years away, instead of an apartment — doesn’t always feel 100% sane.
+Saving for a one-day party (the average British wedding costs £27,000) that's two years away, instead of a flat – the average UK first-time buyer deposit last year was more than £32,000, according to Halifax, and triple that in London – doesn’t always feel 100% sane.

 Advertisement